rhuang7999/Storm-Drain-Design/README.md

 R = Hydraulic radius = A / P = (π * (d ^ 2) / 4) / (π * d) = d / 4\
 S = Slope\

-The Manning's equation to solve for the diameter. d = ((Q * n * (4 ** (5/3))) / (pi * k * (S  ** (1/2)))) ** (3/8)
+Manning's equation can be rearragned to solve for diameter.\
+d = ((Q * n * (4 ** (5/3))) / (pi * k * (S  ** (1/2)))) ** (3/8)